-Congratulations to Neko Smart, Victoria's new Youth Poet Laureate!
-She is Victoria's eighth Youth Poet Laureate.
+Congratulations to James Summer, Victoria's new Youth Poet Laureate!
+He is Victoria's ninth Youth Poet Laureate.

 We look forward to all that this talented poet has to share with the community.

 Over the one-year term, the Youth Poet Laureate will create three new works of poetry, present at bi-monthly City Council meetings, serve as a judge on the panel for the Greater Victoria Public Library Teen Writing Contest, host an event or project that will engage youth, and collaborate with the Greater Victoria Public Library on a poetry workshop for teens.

 The Youth Poet Laureate is an honorary one-year term position from January 1 to December 31, 2021.
 The position receives a $1,750 honorarium and $2,000 of project funding in addition to the one-year mentorship with the Poet Laureate and administrative support from the City of Victoria.